Lane R. Jubb, Jr.

 Philadelphia Trial & Aviation Lawyer

 Lane joined The Beasley Firm in April, 2015.
-In only 9 months after joining the firm, Lane tried four cases to verdict in four different venues.
-Lane focuses his practice on catastrophic aviation accidents, medical malpractice, products liability, and defamation.
+In the last twelve months alone, Lane has tried five cases to verdict in five different venues with awards totaling $10 million dollars in addition to numerous confidential settlements.
+Lane focuses his practice on catastrophic aviation accidents, medical malpractice, and wrongful use of civil proceedings (Dragonetti).

-In May 2016, Lane won a seven-figure arbitration award against a local neonatologist who failed to timely diagnose Necrotizing Enterocolitis (“NEC”) in a 28 week gestation, two week old, premature baby.
+In a solo performance four months earlier in May 2016, Lane won a seven-figure arbitration award against a local neonatologist who failed to timely diagnose Necrotizing Enterocolitis (“NEC”) in a 28 week gestation, two week old, premature baby.
 NEC is the most common gastrointestinal emergency in premature babies.
 The baby showed symptoms of NEC (feeding intolerance, decreased urine output, and abdominal distension) for almost eighteen hours before the diagnosis was made.
 The baby passed away a few hours later.

 Legal Education & Background